katzmr/docker-unifi-freeradius/README.md

 ```bash
 docker exec -it freeradius radtest testuser testpass localhost 0 testing123
 ```
-> Replace _testing123_ with your actual RADIUS_SECRET value from .env.
+> _Replace testing123 with your actual RADIUS_SECRET value from .env_

 You should see an Access-Accept response if everything is working correctly.